 A major aim of BRC is to raise awareness about the consequences of the widespread raptor shooting and to reduce the illegal killing in the Batumi bottleneck.
-We do this by informing and involving local communities, rather than confronting hunters.
-The graph below presents an overview of our projects.
+We do this by informing and involving local communities, rather than confronting hunters. he graph below presents an overview of the projects run by SABUKO, the Society for Nature Conservation.
 We would like to thank all our donors and BirdLife International for the invaluable support.

 Conservation groups confronted with the illegal killing of migratory birds have typically resorted to immediate law enforcement.
 In many cases however, the harvesting of migratory birds has long-standing traditional roots and is not perceived as a crime by local people.
 The enforcement of existing laws limiting the exploitation of certain species has therefore often created a conflict between conservation groups and local communities.
 The ‘Batumi Raptor Count’ has been very careful to avoid a conservation conflict in the Batumi bottleneck, and has opened the door for dialog.
 Law enforcement is a necessary step of in any strategy to curb illegal exploitation of natural resources, but we asume it is not desirable and sustainable to insist upon as an NGO, out of the blue and without broad support from the local community.